plasmacel/makekit/README.md

 ##### III/A Visual C++ development environment with LLVM/clang for Windows

-If you already have a Visual Studio 2017 installed on your computer, then you are done - there's nothing else to do.

-1. Download and install Microsoft's Build Tools for Visual Studio 2017.
+1. If you already have a Visual Studio 2017 installed on your computer, then go to the next step.
+Otherwise, download and install Microsoft's **Build Tools for Visual Studio 2017**.
    It will install all the required tools to build applications, including the `cl` compiler, but without the Visual Studio IDE: https://go.microsoft.com/fwlink/?linkid=840931 or https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017
 2. Download and install the latest stable binary distribution of LLVM/clang for your OS: